gloebit/gloebit.github.io/blog/_posts/2015-04-02-Currency-Terminology.md

 ## Clarity ##

-The area of electronic currencies is complex and evolving daily.
+The area of alternative currencies is complex and evolving daily.
 I've attempted to include enough detail and depth that an average interested person can gain some understanding and use proper terminology.
 There may be exceptions and outliers in the space which the above does not cover, but until those are necessary for general discussion on the topic, they are beyond the depth of this post.

 get pinterest stuff
 get reditt sharing